Lambi, Kos island, Greece

 The complex consists of four stone building volumes.
-The three volumes form the private part of the residences and are identical with some facade variations.
+The three volumes form the luxury suites section and are identical with some facade variations.
 The stone walls have been covered with smooth white plaster, with exposed stone in irregular shapes at points.
 Other characteristic morphological elements of the facades are the arches, the curved edges, the chimneys, the drips, the gutters, the recesses, the pebbles, the built-in sitting areas.
 The fourth building volume is the restaurant – lounge pool bar.
-One of its facades has common morphological characteristics with the residences, creating a visual connection but also a privacy filter between them and the more public part of the pool bar.
+One of its facades has common morphological characteristics with the suites, creating a visual connection but also a privacy filter between them and the public part of the pool bar.

 Each of the building volumes includes three luxury suites.
 Two are on the ground floor with private yards and a private pool, and the third on the first floor with a private balcony and jacuzzi.
 The doors and windows are wooden in a blue raff coloring.
 Part of the exterior spaces of the suites are sheltered by wooden pergolas made of irregular wooden beams and finished with bamboo in their natural shade.

 The interior layout of each suite also varies, but in all cases provides a spacious sleeping area with a visible wardrobe, sufficient work and living space, a small kitchenette and comfortable sanitary facilities.
 Most elements are built, stone or wooden, designed individually and adapted to each room, in order to achieve the maximum possible functionality.
 Irregular beams have been chosen for all the suites’ ceilings.
 Architectural elements such as the built-in fireplaces, stone wash basins, tha aged coating of the lighting and plumbing elements, the arches, the curved edges, enhance the sense of the traditional island identity of the accommodation.